Dharunnnw/nexus/README.md

 I recommend using the included GTK theme, however for the icon theme you may pick whichever you like.
 The GTK theme is likely what would change most if I ever update this rice.

-## Alternate Version:

-The `alternate_version` directory contains alternate configs for alternate designs of this rice. it's an alternate style that incorporates blur and corner radii into the design, yet maintains the same colors.

 **Note**: Using the alternate version will require either using the alternate `hypr` config with `hyprland`, or installing `swayfx` so you can set-up blur; the alternate